NVIDIA/spark-rapids/CONTRIBUTING.md

 [BSP project in IDEA](https://www.jetbrains.com/help/idea/bsp-support.html)

 Read on for VS Code Scala Metals instructions.

+##### JDK 11 Requirement

+It is known that Bloop's SemanticDB generation with JDK 8 is broken for spark-rapids.
+Please use JDK 11 or later for Bloop builds.

 #### Bloop, Scala Metals, and Visual Studio Code